top of page

 Parent Fun and Participation – How you can support your scout and the Troop

-• Take online training, especially Youth Protection.
-See Resources page.
+• Take online training, especially Safeguarding Youth, at https://my.scouting.org.

 • Scout Book

 Activities: In addition to the weekly meetings, there are multiple outings to keep the scouts active and having fun.
-The Troop goes to summer camp for a week, usually in July.
-We also attend Camporees with other troops and venture out on our own for camping trips, visits to the State House in Augusta, attending a Klondike event at Maine Maritime in Castine, and more.
+The Troop goes to summer camp for a week in July.
+We also attend Camporees with other troops and venture out on our own for camping trips, visits to the State House in Augusta, a camporee at Fort Knox, and more!

 Community Service Events: These events provide Scouts an opportunity to give back to the community.
-Our troop helps the Rotary Club with the food baskets at Christmastime.
-We have also recently completed trail maintenance and landscaping at the Limestone and Caswell school properties.
 If you have a service project that our scouts can help with, please let us know.

 Outings Guidelines: